Jeethanxx01/Portfolio/README.md

 Skills: Get a glimpse of the technical skills I've honed over time.

-Template: Feel free to use this site as a template for your own portfolio.
+Template: Feel free to use this project as a template for your own portfolio.

 Getting Started.

 If you want to use this as a template:

 Clone the repo: git clone https://github.com/yourusername/portfolio-website.git.

 Open the project in your favorite code editor.

 Customize it with your own projects and information.